xiaoyang-sde/knowledge-base/docs/computer-science/database-systems/01-relational-languages.md

 ### Nested Subqueries

-The result of the the subquery could appear at any place in a query that expects a relation.
+The subquery expression could appear at any place in a query that expects a relation.

 The `IN` clause returns true if the item exists in the result of the subquery.